Forecasting with time series imaging: Time series imaging and feature extraction

 Each descriptor can be projected onto its local coordinate system, and the projected coordinates are integrated by max pooling to generate the final representation with the LLC method, which utilizes the locality constraints to project each descriptor onto its local coordinate system \citep{wang2010locality}.
 The projected coordinates are integrated by max pooling to generate the final representation:

 where $d_{i}=\mathrm{exp}({\mathrm{dist}(x_{i},B)}/{\sigma})$ and $x_{i}\in R^{128\times 1}$ is the vector of one descriptor.
 The basic descriptors $B\in R^{128\times M}$ are obtained by $k$-means clustering.
-The representation parameters $c_{i}$ are used as time series representations through Equation~\ref{equ:LLC}.
+The representation parameters $c_{i}$ are used as time series representations through Equation~\eqref{equ:LLC}.
 The locality adaptor $d_{i}$ gives different freedom for each basis vector proportional to its similarity to the input descriptor.
-We use $\sigma$ for adjusting the weight decay speed for the locality adaptor, and $\lambda$ is the adjustment factor.
-However, in reality, the number of descriptors obtained by the SIFT algorithm is usually very large, which is why \citet{wang2010locality} proposed an incremental codebook optimization method for LLC.
+We use $\sigma$ to adjust the weight decay speed for the locality adaptor, and $\lambda$ is the adjustment factor.
+However, in reality, the number of descriptors obtained by the SIFT algorithm is usually huge.
+To address this problem, \citet{wang2010locality} proposed an incremental codebook optimization method for LLC.